 Build your law firm’s brand

-As Katy Goshtasbi of Puris Consulting writes, it’s essential for law firms and lawyers to resonate with the right clients.
-Here are some steps you should take to develop your law firm’s brand::
+As Katy Goshtasbi of Puris Consulting writes, it’s essential for law firms to resonate with the right clients.
+To develop your law firm’s brand:

 - Establish a unique selling point.
 What sets your firm apart from the competition?
-What do you do better than competitors?
-Figure out what makes your firm unique and what speaks to your potential clients, and then showcase that point in your firm’s marketing to establish a distinct brand.
+Figure out what makes your firm unique and what speaks to your potential clients.
+Then showcase that point in your firm’s marketing to establish a distinct brand.
 Take the case of attorney Erin Levine’s startup, Hello Divorce.
 Erin created Hello Divorce as a sister company to her established law firm, and dedicated the company to a unique market: subscription-based divorce navigator services.
 Hello Divorce has a clear mission and branding which translates to clear marketing from the start.

 - Clarify your target audience.
 Your target audience must be narrowed down as much as possible.
-If you’re targeting everyone with your outreach, few people will be interested, and you could also alienate potential clients with watered-down messaging.
-The easiest place to start is to stop and think about what attributes your best/favorite law firm clients have.
+If you’re targeting everyone, few people will be interested, and you could alienate potential clients with watered-down messaging.
+To start, think about what attributes your best/favorite law firm clients have.
 Write these down, and use them to build a profile of your law firm’s target client.

 - Determine your core messages.
-Think about what you want to “say” to the world/your audience.
 It’s not enough to say, “We care and we are good at what we do, so hire us.”
-Use concise, authentic, unique, witty language that grabs your audience’s attention.
+Use concise, authentic, unique language that grabs your audience’s attention.
 Have a brainstorming session with your team, then zero in on the key messages that feel right to you.

 7. Content marketing